 All river systems have River Basin Management Plans according to the WFD.
-In particular, the lowland and delta areas of the water bodies present an inappropriate or poor ecological and chemical status.
+In particular, the lowland and delta areas of the water bodies (Greek side) present an inappropriate or poor ecological and chemical status.
 Unfavourable conditions are mostly caused by the extensive use of chemicals and fertilizers in agriculture, disposal of untreated household and industrial wastes.
 The Struma/Strimon river system is mostly affected.
-The water quality of CB rivers of the Bulgarian territory are in good environmental status, they are still affected mostly by urban and industrial wastes.